blueNSX/FRDocs_prod-master/Setup/fr0101_Setup-Developer-Workstation.md

 ![Github-push-5](./images/fr0101-10_Github-push-5.png "Github-push-5")

+--- Fix needed Committ Changes Button has moved new pict
 #### 9. Commit changes

 - Go to the bottom of the edit page to the Commit Changes section.